pipelight/doc.pipelight/other_topics/why_detailed.md

 Usual configuration optimised languages (TOML/ YAML) are not easy to tweak.

 **Variables**, **structs** and **loops** does not exist natively in those languages.
-Consequently, those features depends on the automation tool implementing them resulting in different synthax for every tool.
+Consequently, those features depends on the automation tool implementing them resulting in different syntax for every tool.

 ```yaml
 kind: pipeline